February 7, 2015 – Updated March, 2018

 The Temple may not have a permanent physical space, but it continues to be built.
 As our board expands, many projects are gaining energy and we feel great excitement at the future.
 We have several publications in the works and are launching a new series of community classes called Solar Cross Presents.
 Our service to the Gods is unabated.

-If you do not want your money back, it is our intention to gift half of the funds to the New Alexandrian Library.
+Meanwhile, we gifted half of the funds to the New Alexandrian Library.
 We chose the Library because the Assembly of the Sacred Wheel is doing a solid job of manifesting this dream.
 The library is well on its way to opening and seems to have a clear plan to carry it into the future, even beyond the lives of those currently involved.

 As always, we thank you and ask that you keep us in your thoughts and prayers.
 We certainly will keep you all in ours.